-Nicole Gaudenti '15 sees her passion for biology as a way to help the many beautiful and ecologically diverse species that have been adversely affected and endangered by human impact.
-After graduating from USF with her bachelor's in biology, Nicole spent five months doing field research near Bolinas, California with Point Blue Conservation Science, where she spent most of her days getting covered in poison oak while searching for and monitoring songbird nests.
+Nicole Gaudenti '15 sees biology as a way to help the beautiful and ecologically diverse species that have been adversely affected by human impact.
+After graduating from USF with her bachelor's in biology, Nicole spent five months doing field research near Bolinas, California with Point Blue Conservation Science.
+She spent most of her days getting covered in poison oak while searching for and monitoring songbird nests.
 She said the amazing experience made the poison oak worth it, and is currently back doing her second field research assignment with Point Blue.

 She credits her volunteer opportunities, research, and the upper division field courses that she took at USF with preparing her for her work with Point Blue.

 How did the biology program prepare you for the work you're doing now?

 I had the wonderful opportunity of traveling to Yosemite valley one summer with Professor Scott Nunes to help him with his Belding's ground squirrel population study.
 The field research skills I acquired from this experience directly carried into my first professional field research gig — a really fun ecosystem study with UC Berkeley that focused on kangaroo rats.
 I was already comfortable handling small mammals and placing metal tags on their ears.
 I also knew how I would deal with living in a remote place for a long period of time.
 Now that I'm in the bird world, I am reinforcing and adding to what I learned in my California wildlife course with Professor Gary Stevens.
 He was very passionate about birds and undoubtedly served as an inspiration.

 How did the volunteering opportunities you had at USF contribute to your passion for conserving biodiversity?